 Sara Fraker is the Associate Professor of Oboe at the University of Arizona Fred Fox School of Music and a member of the Tucson Symphony Orchestra.
 She spends her summers in residence as a faculty artist at the Bay View Music Festival in northern Michigan.
 Sara is principal oboist of True Concord Voices & Orchestra and a featured soloist on their two recent album releases, one of which garnered two Grammy nominations.

 With pianist Casey Robards, Sara released the album BOTANICA on MSR Classics in 2019.
 She has also recorded for Summit Records, Toccata Classics, Analekta, and Reference Recordings.
-She has presented recitals at five recent conferences of the International Double Reed Society, including Tokyo and New York City.
+She has presented recitals at six recent conferences of the International Double Reed Society, including Tokyo, Boulder and New York City.
 Sara is oboist of the Arizona Wind Quintet, which enjoyed a residency at the Universidad Nacional Autónoma de México (UNAM) in Mexico City and has toured extensively through the Southwest.
 She has given masterclasses at universities and performing arts schools across the US and in Australia.
 Sara performed the Mozart Oboe Concerto with the Sierra Vista Symphony and Jennifer Higdon's Oboe Concerto with the UA Wind Ensemble.
-She plays a Howarth LXV cocobolo oboe and a Lorée OY series English horn.

 Sara held the Gillet Fellowship at the Tanglewood Music Center and was a participant in the Tanglewood Bach Seminar.
 She has also performed at the Aspen Music Festival, Shenandoah Valley Bach Festival, Chautauqua, Spoleto Festival USA, and the prestigious Schleswig-Holstein Orchester Akademie in Germany.
 Sara has played with numerous orchestras, including the Phoenix Symphony, Arizona Opera, Broadway in Tucson, St. Andrews Bach Society, Tucson Pops, Illinois Symphony, Champaign-Urbana Symphony, Brockton Symphony, Newton Symphony, New Bedford Symphony, Gardner Chamber Orchestra, and Sinfonia da Camera.